Sun safety and shade in schools: what you need to know

 - Applying a high-factor sunscreen

 - Wearing a wide-brimmed hat and sunglasses

-- Avoiding direct sunlight by seeking out shade
+- Avoiding direct sunlight by seeking out shade in school

 Do children put sunscreen on at school?

 All schools will have slightly different policies relating to sun safety, so there’s no clear-cut answer.
 If a school allows children to bring in sunscreen from home, a high SPF is recommended.
 The NHS says children should wear at least SPF30 sunscreen, but the higher the better.
 We’d recommend SPF50+ for the best possible protection.

 Can teachers put sunscreen on students?

 Many parents are unsure whether teachers can put sunscreen on students, and there is some misinformation about the legalities surrounding it.
 In short, individual schools will have their own health & safety policies, but by law, teachers are allowed to help children apply sunscreen.